fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

 There is no agreed opinion on how many generations passed from Adam till Nuh, from Nuh till Ibrahim.
-The jewish sources clain that the humanity lived only 6000 years but Muslims don't have this fixed timeline, we can extrapolate. there is scientific evidence that Homo-Sapiens existed for ... and the prophet Muhammad saw said that the distance between me and Al Kiyamah is like distance between my two fingers.
+The jewish sources clain that the humanity lived only 6000 years but Muslims don't have this fixed timeline, we can extrapolate. there is scientific evidence that Homo-Sapiens existed for ... and the prophet Muhammad  ﷺ    said that the distance between me and Al Kiyamah is like distance between my two fingers.

 Ibrahim was born in the ancient city of Ur of the Chaldees in the Ancient Mesopotamia (present-day Iraq).
 The ziggurat of Ur stand in the desert till this day.